 After all, it’s only relatively recently that women have actually been allowed, from a societal perspective, to be involved with money.
 In the UK, it wasn’t until 1975 that a woman was allowed to open a bank account without her husband’s permission.
 To say nothing of the fact that for millennia, commerce was a strictly masculine domain – one in which we simply didn’t have a say.

 When you consider that our grandmothers and great-grandmothers, going back for hundreds of generations, were not allowed to learn about or handle money, it makes sense that historically we don’t have power around it.
+Can wealth make you happy?
+Perhaps it’s too early for us to say.

 But things have changed dramatically for women in the last hundred years.
 It’s time for that shift to start to take root in the realm of our finances.